gioui/gio-x/README.md

  - Action items disapper into overflow when screen is too narrow to fit them.
 This is animated.
  - Navigation button icon is customizable, and the button is not drawn if no icon is provided.
  - Contextual app bar can be triggered and dismissed programatically.
+ - Bar supports use as a top and bottom app bar (animates the overflow menu in the proper direction).

 Known Issues:
  - Compact and prominent App Bars are not yet implemented.
- - Cannot currently be used as a bottom app bar, though this would not be a terribly difficult addition (patches welcome).

 ### Example